ivoryttang/fashion-tryon/README.md

 ## Setup

-Add your own API keys in .env file for Fal.ai and Mistral
+Add your own API keys in .env file for Fal.ai, Mistral, and Browserbase

 Run **streamlit run main.py**

+amazonSearch.js contains the web agent script.
+Either run it in the browserbase playground to modify it for your own taste or run it locally.

 ## Future Directions